quang-do-se/aws-certs/devops/study-note.md

 #### Overview

-- Repository similar to GitHub and BitBucket.
+- A Git repository similar to GitHub and BitBucket.

+- It's private, fully managed and highly available.

+- Code is only in AWS Cloud acount (increased security and compliance).

+- It is secure (encrypted, access control, etc...)

+- It can be integrated with Jenkins, CodeBuild and other CI tools.

 #### Useful links